mvc1095/ews2ical/README.md

 Notes
 -----

-Errors will be printed on the console and emailed to the address given as your username.

 The script will search for all events starting between six months prior to, and one year later than, the current date.

+A copy of the iCal file will be saved in `ews2cal.ics`, a copy of all event data from Exchange will be saved in `ews2cal.events`, and a brief log message will be appended to `ews2cal.log`.

+Errors will be saved to `ews2cal.errors`, printed on the console, and emailed to the address given as your username, unless a different email address is given in the file `ews2cal.errors_to`.